Spirit of New Zealand

 In the morning you’ll travel to the Waitangi Treaty Reserve where New Zealand’s founding papers were signed.
 Later on you’ll return to Auckland for a celebratory farewell dinner with your tour group.

-Overnight: VR Queen Street, Auckland (Breakfast and dinner)
+Overnight: VR Queen Street Hotel & Suites (Breakfast and dinner)

 Today, after breakfast you’ll transfer to Auckland airport for your flight home.